A. Veerappan: Early life

 Veerappan was born in Avanam, Thanjavur district, Tamil Nadu.
 At the young age, he acted plays in Sakthi Drama troupe in Pudukkottai district.
 The three great actors who motivated him that day were S. V. Subbaiah, Nambiar, S.A.
 Natarajan.
 Actor S. A Kannan. then, Sivaji Ganesan has joined in sakthi drama troupe and acted along with Veerappan.
 They were close friends in drama days.
 In 1950, when Sivaji Ganesan was playing the hero in the drama "En Thangai", he got a chance to play Parasakthi film.
 Since he acted in cinema, Veerappan was given the role and for more than 25 weeks, the play took place in many parts of Tamil Nadu.
+Panathottam was the first film which Veerappan wrote comedy track however Madras to Pondicherry became a turning point in his career.

 Film career

-Veerappan had written the comedy sequences for several Goundamani, Senthil starrers including Karakattakaran, Vaidehi Kathirunthal, Idhaya Kovil, Udhaya Geetham etc. and directed only one movie Deiveega raagangal (1980).
+Veerappan had written the comedy sequences for several films including Karakattakaran, Vaidehi Kathirunthal, Idhaya Kovil, Udhaya Geetham etc which featured Goundamani and Senthil. and directed only one movie Deiveega raagangal (1980).
 His comedy sequences in Karakattakaran fetched him high accolades among movie buffs.